Alberta Highway 56: History

 In the early 1990s, there was talk of extending Highway 56 from the Highway 1 to the US border.
 This was due in large part to then Alberta Premier Don Getty, who at the time was also the MLA for Stettler.
-All talk of this endeavor stopped once Getty retired from politics and was succeeded as Premier by Ralph Klein.
+All talk of this endeavour stopped once Getty retired from politics and was succeeded as premier by Ralph Klein.

+In September 2021, a 2.5 mi section of Highway 834 was renumbered to Highway 56, extending its northern terminus from Highway 13 to Highway 26.
+The renumbering was a response to local requests to align the numbering of the short portion of highway with the pre-existing portions of Highway 56.
+It also rendered the 5.2 km Highway 26 / Highway 834 concurrency obsolete.

 Major intersections

 Starting from the south end of Highway 56: